Carlton Community History Group

 A Fruitful Business

-The shop building was sold in late 2016 and 384 Rathdowne Street is awaiting its new occupant in 2017.
+The two storey shop building was sold in late 2016 and 384 Rathdowne Street is once again selling fruit and vegetables.

 Image: Courtesy of Tucci Family